Target CPM is one of those ad bidding strategies that people rarely talk about, much less write about.

 This data is then combined with other signals like census surveys and Google Gallup in order to deduplicate an audience.

 While unique reach is just a statistical model – and not a precise tally of individual viewers – the amount of information that Google collects and analyses from its customers and users is staggering.

-This means that when Google analyses all of the data that they have access to, their statistical models for calculating unique reach is extremely accurate.
+This means that when Google analyses all of the data that they have access to, their statistical models for calculating unique reach are extremely accurate.

-What are target cost per thousand impressions used for?
+What is the target cost per thousand impressions used for?